QuickBlox/q-municate-web/README.md

 1. Install [nodeJS](https://nodejs.org/en/download/) and [Ruby](https://www.ruby-lang.org/en/downloads) before start.
 2. Download the project from [GitHub](https://github.com/QuickBlox/q-municate-web/archive/master.zip).
 3. Run `npm install -g bower` in your terminal as an administrator.
-4. Run `gem install compass` in your terminal as an administrator.
+4. Run `gem install sass` in your terminal as an administrator.
 5. Run `npm install -g grunt-cli` in your terminal as an administrator.
 6. Run `bower install` to install all additional packages in your terminal.
 7. Run `npm install` to install all additional packages in your terminal as an administrator.